cuthbertLab/music21/music21/documentation/source/overview/overviewMetadata.rst

 Managing metadata bundles
 -------------------------

-Metadata bundles can be written to and read from disk, as well as rebuilt completely.
+Metadata bundles can be written to and read from disk.
+They can also be completely rebuilt:

 ::